 The Class B CDL Program is a shortened version of the Class A Program, due to the more simplified operation of the vehicle involved.
-It includes three (3) days of In-Person/Virtual training that instructs an individual with little or no experience with commercial driving on how to correctly operate a Class B commercial vehicle.
+It includes five (5) days of in-Person training that instructs an individual with little or no commercial driving experience on how to correctly operate a Class B commercial vehicle.
 The training also consists of three (3) days of BTW instruction.
-Our instructors help prepare drivers for real life situations that can occur during highway, urban, rural, and interstate driving.
-You will be instructed on how to properly change lanes, how to do traffic checks, and other driving techniques that will help give you the confidence you need to handle a variety of driving conditions.
+Instructors help prepare drivers for real life situations that can occur during highway, urban, rural, and interstate driving.
+Students will be instructed on how to properly change lanes, how to do traffic checks, and other driving techniques that will help give them the confidence needed to handle a variety of driving conditions.
 However, students must get their CLP, DOT physical and Drug Screen before beginning training.
 This program follows the FMCSA requirements per 49 CFR Part 380 Subpart F Entry-Level Drivers Training Requirements that went into effect Feb 7, 2022.

-Total Hours: 48
+Total Hours: 8 days = 64 hours